- Oracle has leveled some heavy criticisms at Rimini Street.

 SAP and Oracle resources were offended by this comparison.
 Pablo Escobar passed away in 1993.
 However, what would Pablo Escobar have thought of SAP and Oracle’s support margins?
 Would he be offended by the comparison?
 Let us look at it from Pablo’s perspective for a moment.
 He had to do some heinous things including wiping out competitive cartels to get his 90%+ margin.
 Pablo can make the argument that in order to obtain the same margin as SAP or Oracle in support, he had to put more skin in the game.

-There is a clear case for preventing anti-competitive behaviour through the allowance of third-party support.
+There is a clear case for preventing anti-competitive behavior through the allowance of third-party support.
 It is in the public interest.

 If Oracle’s logic were extended to automobiles, it would be illegal to take your car to an independent garage.
 This would because it violated GM’s “license agreement.”
 If an automobile manufacturer could sue independent garages, they could try to enforce this, giving their dealerships a great ability to increase prices even more.